 Mineral resources for the VG Deposit were estimated by Lions Gate Geological Consulting Inc. (LGGC) in 2014 (Pautler and Shanhkar, 2014).
 The mineral resources were prepared in accordance with the CIM definitions for mineral resources at the time and used mineral resource categories as outlined in NI43-101.
 The mineral resources are relevant in that it is the only mineral resource estimate prepared for the project.
-The mineral resources are no longer current, they are being superseded by the mineral resource are historical estimate should not be relied upon.
+The mineral resources are no longer current, they are being superseded by the mineral resources presented in this Section of this report.
+The LLGC mineral resource are historical estimate should not be relied upon.
 However, they offer a good base for comparing the current mineral resources with previous estimates prepared for the VG Deposit.